CSCfi/csc-user-guide/docs/computing/containers/creating.md

 ```

 ### Building your own images
-To build containers for VGL applications yourself you can use one of the base images provided as a base.
+To build containers for VGL applications yourself, you can use one of the base images provided by CSC as a base.
+These images have both graphics driver and VirtualGL already installed, which are necessary to use GPU in graphical applications running remotely.

 Base images available can be found from the path `/appl/opt/vis/vgl-base-images/` in Puhti.

-For details of how the base images work, see their [definition files](https://github.com/CSCfi/singularity-recipes/visualization).
+For details of how the base images work, see their [definition files](https://github.com/CSCfi/singularity-recipes/tree/main/visualization).

 Here is a commented example definition file that installs blender on top of the base image.